What Does Code P0325 Mean?

 - Issue Severity: LOW – Continued driving for a short period of time is okay

 - Repair Urgency: Get this fixed within the next month to prevent damage to your engine and emission system.

 - Diagnosis: There are no driveability concerns with trouble code P0325.
 However, along with all Diagnostic Trouble Codes, there should be a sense of haste in getting this repaired so that there is no further damage to the engine.

 We've partnered with RepairPal to recommend trustworthy shops in your area.
 Enter your details to see certified shops near you that offer upfront estimates, guaranteed fair pricing, and a minimum 12-month, 12,000-mile warranty.

-Knock sensors are solely used for the purpose of sensing when your engine is “knocking,” or sensing when there is exploding in the air/fuel mixture in a way that delivers less power and can also damage the engine if prolonged.
-When the engine “knocks” there is an excessive amount of NOx that is released.
-When trouble code P0325 is set, this means that the knock sensor 1 in Bank 1 is not operating properly.
+Knock sensors are solely used for the purpose of sensing when your engine is “knocking,” or sensing when the air/fuel mixture combusts prematurely.
+This delivers less power and can also damage the engine if prolonged.
+When the engine “knocks” there is also an excessive amount of NOx that is released.
+When trouble code P0325 is set, this means that knock sensor 1 in bank 1 is not operating properly.

 - Check Engine Light